 Weekly E.coli monitoring of 12 key recreation locations across the region occurs during the summer period when there is increased use of waterways for swimming, wading and paddling.
-The results are assessed against EPA’s State Environmental Protection Policy (Waters) (SEPP Waters) microbial water quality guidelines.
+The results are assessed against EPA's Environmental Reference Standards.

 Some of the data is used to inform the regular forecasting of water quality for swimming in the Yarra that is issued by the EPA over summer.

 2018 baseline: the baseline condition for recreational water quality used E.coli data collected between 2014 and 2018 and assessed compliance with the SEPP guidelines.